Fine-Tuning Language Models via Epistemic Neural Networks: Conclusion

 \section{Conclusion}

 This paper looks at the problem of active learning in fine-tuning language models.
 We show that, using an epinet, we can augment LMs to output the kind of uncertainty estimates that are useful to prioritize label acquisition.
 On GLUE tasks, this allows us to train a BERT model using 2x fewer labels.
-This improvement is significant, and at least matches those attained by previous approaches to Bayesian deep learning.
-However, we are motivated by the further potential of LLMs that know what they don't know.
-We believe that, in the future, this type of technology may lay the foundation for much larger improvements in data efficiency \citep{lu2021reinforcement}.
+Further, as we continue to train on the full datasets we actually reach better final performance.
+These improvements are significant, and at least match those attained by previous approaches to Bayesian deep learning.
+Importantly, the epinet architecture offers a way to scale this epistemic uncertainty to large pretrained language models with only model incremental computation.